 The Ninja SS201 is a fairly bulky full-size blender.
 It's roughly as tall as the Ninja Foodi Power Pitcher System, and its base is slightly bigger.
 You can store it directly on your kitchen counter or in a spacious cupboard.

 The Ninja SS201 has a decent build quality.
-The motor base is made of plastic that doesn't feel particularly premium, and it sits on four anti-slip suction cups.
+The motor base is made of plastic that doesn't feel particularly premium and sits on four anti-slip suction cups.
 The jar twists into place and is made of thick plastic.
-It's easy to install the blades, which just need to be fitted inside the jar.
+Installing the blades, which must be fitted inside the jar, is easy.
 The blade assembly doesn't lock into place, but when the lid is on, the top of the assembly fits into a small hole on the underside of the lid.
-The control panel is simple but feels a bit sluggish to respond.
+The control panel is simple but feels sluggish to respond.
 If you're looking for a full-size blender with a better build quality, check out the Breville the Fresh & Furious.

-The plastic lid locks onto the jar and has a button on top to release it.
+The plastic lid locks onto the jar with a button on top to release it.
 It's not a two-part lid, but there is a small opening on the spout corner of the lid.
-There's a metal bar across the opening that should prevent bigger chunks of food from coming out if you're pouring from the jar.
-You can use the opening to add more ingredients to the blender without taking off the lid, but it may not be big enough unless you're adding small pieces of food or liquid.
+There's a metal bar across the opening that'll prevent bigger chunks of food from coming out if you're pouring from the jar.
+You can use the opening to add more ingredients to the blender without removing the lid, but it may not be big enough unless you add small pieces of food or liquid.

 The Ninja SS201 has a manual mode and an 'Auto-iQ' mode.
-In manual mode, you can use the 10-speed dial to fine-tune your blend.
+You can use the 10-speed dial to fine-tune your blend in manual mode.
 The blender runs for 60 seconds before shutting off.
-You can also select 'Auto-iQ' mode to use the various presets, or push and release the 'Pulse' button to run the blender in short intervals.
-It's one of the quieter full-size blenders that we've tested and isn't as loud as the Ninja Mega Kitchen System BL770 at maximum speed.
+You can also select 'Auto-iQ' mode to use the various presets or push and release the 'Pulse' button to run the blender in short intervals.
+There are six automatic blending programs: